useronuralp/AnorEngine/README.md

 # GameEngineTest
 Developing a game engine for practice

-Set the Sandbox project as the startup project when you download the repo\n.
+Set the Sandbox project as the startup project when you download the repo.

 Don't forget to build Assimp!!